Siddhant8/p1-snakeeyes/README.md

 # p1-snakeeyes
 ## Note: the code currently is not online.
 You must pull and run it on the local host to see anything.
-You must also directly enter an html page with "/[name of html file]" because index.html was deleted.
 ## Basic Project Plan
 We want to create a productivity website where people can create checklists, calendars, use customized calculators, and look at the stock market.